ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/1996 and before/19900000_19280908_Artefacts_discovery.md

 Buried guardians

 The two buried bodies were discovered with unhealed broken bones, suggesting they may have met a violent end.
 Their jackal masks are made of metal and they contain mechanical parts which used to move.
-The ornamental staffs don't have any sharp edges.
-Although they could be used as weapons, their primary use was probably purely decorative or showing their social status.
+The ornamental staffs are well preserved and don't have any sharp edges.
+Although they could be used as blunt weapons, their primary use was probably purely decorative or an indication of social status.

 Archaeological Context
 ----------------------